Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Imagine if one of these people had been treating your child, your parent or your loved one.

-Both medical facilities could have avoided this situation altogether if they had undergone a properly executed Education Verification Check.
+Both medical facilities could have avoided this situation if they had undergone a properly executed Education Verification Check.

 An Education Verification Check can return the following pieces of information or confirmations about the candidate:

-As evidenced by the two medical examples, applicants will go to great lengths to land a job.
+As evidenced by the two medical examples, candidates will go to great lengths to land a job.
 Educational history is one of the most commonly lied about segments on a jobseeker’s resume.
 In the US, it was reported that five of the top 10 lies told on a resume were related to education.

 Like reference checking, verifying education credentials is an important element of the recruitment process as it is a helpful tool in confirming if a candidate is qualified for the job.
 It allows recruiters and hiring managers to make informed hiring choices.

 It also proves if a candidate is honest and has integrity, two highly sought-after characteristics.

 Whilst some occupations don’t require strict qualifications to perform their roles, others such as teachers, medical and health professionals and lawyers do.
 For roles in these industries, an Education Verification Check forms a sort of ‘certificate of education’ to offer organisations not only tangible proof of qualifications but to confirm the legitimacy of qualification achieved.

 There is also a legal liability on an employer’s behalf if they subject their patients or customers to an employee who is not properly qualified.